Revitalization Project Proposals

 Submit a Proposal

 We'll only accept proposals through the online form until Tuesday, April 5, 2022 at 5 PM.
 Proposals submitted after the deadline will not be considered.
-Before submitting your proposal, you may want to review the application questions in advance using this Proposal Questions for Reference.
+Before submitting your proposal, you may want to review the application questions in advance using this Proposal Questions for Reference(PDF, 176KB).

 The Michigan Economic Development Corporation (MEDC) will soon be accepting applications for the Revitalization and Placemaking (RAP) program which will distribute $100 million to qualifying projects throughout the entire State of Michigan.
 Applications for grant funds may be made for individual projects, or as part of a Regional Subgrant Program application that will contain various projects in a single application.
 Projects that will be competitive for this program will meet the project considerations as listed on the MEDC’s program website.
 On this website, you will also find a program factsheet, guidelines, FAQ’s and a draft application.
 Links to each of these documents are also provided below.